ashishdommety/checktypo/README.md

-# CheckTypo
+# CheckTypo :book:
-Search for Typos on your website
+Search through your web content for any typos that were overlooked

-## Some Issues:
+Built with: Nightmare.js + typo-js